ncss-tech/interpretation-engine/nasis-interp-guts.md

 ## 2   °--RuleOperator_31a1eb65                                                                product
 ## 3       ¦--*Storie Factor A Not Rated Soil Orders rev                                                     49446      49446
 ## 4       ¦   °--RuleHedge_1193d3c1                                                           null_or     0
-## 5       ¦       °--*Storie Factor A Pedon Group not rated taxonomy rev                                    50481                 50481          ERROR
+## 5       ¦       °--*Storie Factor A Pedon Group not rated taxonomy rev                                    50481                 50481          Crisp
 ## 6       ¦--*Storie Factor A                                                                               15976      15976
 ## 7       ¦   °--RuleOperator_01948bb8                                                             or
 ## 8       ¦       ¦--*Storie Factor A Profile Group 1 rev                                                   49448      49448